dazuma/toys/toys/docs/guide.md

 using zsh, however, you can use the `bashcompinit` function to load the toys bash completion (as well as other bash-based completions).
 This *mostly* works, with a few caveats.
 Native zsh completion is on the future roadmap.

+### Managing the Git cache

+Toys manages a cache of files downloaded from remote Git repositories.
+This is used, for example, to share tools via Git.
+You can manage the contents of the Toys Git Cache using subtools under the `system git-cache` namespace.
+This includes querying the cache and using it to download files from git, gathering information about cache status, and deleting old data.

+To display general information and a list of tools, run:

+    toys system git-cache --help

 ## Writing your own CLI using Toys